tarsbase/TTS-Story-Maker/README.md

 You can create a new character by clicking on the "+" button on the sidebar.
 Or, if you prefer using the menubar, click on "Story" then "Add Character".

-# How can I add more voices?
+# How do I add more voices?
 TTS Story Maker uses your Mac device's "Speech' voices for your characters.

 To add new voices to your Mac, go to System Preferences->Accessibility->Speech.
 There's a drop-down menu called "System Voice", click on it, then on customise.
 Choose the voices you want to install then click "Ok".